akuryan/DeploymentChecker/src/Executables/README.md

 1.  --crawlingdenied    (Default: false) Define, if robots.txt shall deny all crawling of web app.
 Default value is false, e.g. crawling shall be allowed.

+1. --performsitemapvalidation    (Default: false) Defines, if sitemap, defined in robots.txt, should be validated.

 1.  --help              Display this help screen.

 1.  --version           Display version information.